dherisPermadi/123a7b079a21085c8e5f4540710c55c9/README.md

 <br>
   &emsp;If you wanted to delete certain Mail data, you can use this endpoint.

-***Important: the API is using Bearer Key API.
+***Important: the API is using Bearer Key.
 So, pay attention to not made any change to the authorization setting of the Postman documentation.***